AOL Wont Let Me Reset My Password

 Step 5: On the ‘about:config’ page copy: security.ssl.enable_ocsp_stapling

 Step 6: Paste the copied text in the search field and double-click on it.

 Step 7: After you double-click the text to make it false you can close the page and exit Firefox.

 Once you are done with the changes mentioned above you can restart your Firefox browser and check if the issue is resolved.
-In case the connection error persists you will need to call the Firefox customer service number and ask for help.
+In case the connection error persists you will need to call the Mozilla Firefox customer service number and ask for help.
 Qualified technicians and Firefox software experts are available 24 hours a day to give you advanced solutions for any problem related to your browser.
 You will get a step-by-step guide so that you can troubleshoot the Firefox issue as soon as possible and carry on with your work.